Christine Darby // Published: June 2021 // Updated: November 2024

 Other Squarespace Sitemap Issues

-Squarespace’s documentation says “We automatically update your sitemap with any pages you add or remove.”
-But this doesn’t always happen, and given the number of times we’ve had to reach out to Squarespace over the years about missing or incorrect sitemaps, it is frustrating that they don’t offer users the option to regenerate sitemaps.
+Squarespace’s documentation says “We automatically update your sitemap with any pages you add or remove,” but this doesn’t always happen.
+Given the number of times we’ve had to reach out to Squarespace over the years about missing or incorrect sitemaps, it is frustrating that they don’t offer users the option to regenerate sitemaps.

 Another known issue is that on some sites, the <lastmod> tag does not update if the only change is to the title tag page or description.
 The last modification date should reflect the last time the content of a page changed meaningfully, which includes page titles and descriptions.